 It’s that time of year again, Portland!
-The annual PDX Jazz Fest is coming up on Feb.
-20, and this year’s lineup is as exciting as always, with headlining performances from living jazz & funk legends like Pharoah Sanders and Patrice Rushen complementing shows from vital newer voices like Christian Scott and The Bad Plus.
+The annual PDX Jazz Fest is happening NOW through March 3, and this year’s lineup is as exciting as always, with headlining performances from living jazz & funk legends like Pharoah Sanders and Patrice Rushen complementing shows from vital newer voices like Christian Scott and The Bad Plus.
 Here are the KMHD staff’s top festival recommendations, broken down by day and into five categories: Essentials (shows any festivalgoer won’t want to miss), Hometown Heroes, Innovators, Straight But Not Too Straight and Tributes to Greats.

 WEDNESDAY, FEB.
 20